ks1686/NodeJS-AI-Chatbot-Site/README.md

 Download the Repo to your local deice

-Download all packages to your project directory using your preferred package manager (I use PNPM)
+Download all packages to your project directory using your preferred package manager (ex: _npm install_)

 Set up a Python virtual environment